a10networks/a10networks.github.io/main-repositories/a10-gui-framework.md

 </A10Provider>, documentRoot)
 ```

-In this case, we imported the routes from app/settings/routes.tsx, the file looks like:
+In this case, we imported the routes from app/settings/routes.tsx.
+The file looks like:

 ```jsx
 export default {